[Updated April 3, 2022]

 Overgrown foliage, sizable rocks, and considerable ruts due to erosion along the old forest service road makes driving VERY slowly an absolute necessity.
 We did it in a Hyundai Elantra, but a 4WD vehicle is definitely recommended.

 Once we reached the campgrounds’ parking lot, we quickly realized another reason why Horse Trough Falls is rarely traveled these days.

-When we visited in 2021, the Upper Chattahoochee River Campground had clearly been closed for quite some time.
+When we visited in 2021, the Upper Chattahoochee River Campgrounds had clearly been closed for quite some time.
 Hiking through it to reach the actual Horse Trough Falls trailhead was almost eerie, as if nature was gradually reclaiming the recreation area bit by bit.

 Still, the unspoiled beauty you’ll see at the end of the short, easy walk makes this one of our favorite hiking trails in North Georgia.
 And now the campground has reopened, making it possible to camp there overnight!